 From birth until 3 months of age, your bearded dragon is considered a baby.
-Just like babies in other species, baby bearded dragons will need more frequent feedings throughout the day in order to maintain their health and grow big and strong.
+Just like babies in other species, baby bearded dragons will need more frequent feedings throughout the day in order to maintain their health, maximize their lifespan, and grow big and strong.

 It’s important to allow your baby dragon to take in as many crickets as it can during each feeding session.

 There should be 5 separate feeding sessions per day that last about 5 to 10 minutes.
 Never force your dragon to eat, and do have enough crickets on hand before you begin.

 If you want to get really fancy you can estimate the number of crickets by referencing feeding charts that factor in age, size, health, and so forth.

 To provide a general range, baby bearded dragons may eat between 25 and 80 crickets in just one day.
 As these lizards continue to grow, they’ll need fewer crickets and will begin to transition to more greens in their diet later.